DrSammyD/kodash/README.md

 kodash
 ======

-Knockout dependency detection in chained lodash or underscore calls.
+Knockout dependency detection in chained lodash (soon to be underscore as well) calls.

 I simple extension of KnockoutJS which allows you to call lodash functions on observables.